hernantz/blog/content/its-the-competition-stupid.md

 more important?
 Remember you always have limited resources, so there will be sacrifices needed to be done.

-Moreover, pray consider that there are multiple ways to meassure things like efficiency, innovation or even poverty.
+Moreover, pray consider that there are multiple ways to measure things like efficiency, innovation or even poverty.

 If the right thing to do is not self evident, this leads to an obvious